b5g-ex/nerves_system_kr260/README.md

 Key                    | Example Value     | Description
 :--------------------- | :---------------- | :----------
 `nerves_serial_number` | `"12345678"`      | By default, this string is used to create unique hostnames and Erlang node names.
-If unset, it defaults to part of the Raspberry Pi's device ID.
+If unset, it defaults to 4-digits, part of MAC address.

 The normal procedure would be to set these keys once in manufacturing or before deployment and then leave them alone.